Looking for tips on hosting a successful sleepover for tween girls?

-When you’re the Mum to an only child, sleepovers are sometimes less work than looking after your child solo – with a built-in playmate, Flea’s sleepovers usually mean her and her bestie spending the entire evening in the playroom.
+When you’re the Mum to an only child, sleepovers are sometimes less work than looking after your child solo.
+With a built-in playmate, Flea’s sleepovers usually mean her and her bestie spending the entire evening in the playroom.
+So over the years, we’ve had a lot of sleepovers and Flea really enjoys them.

 Frankly, I’m only needed to phone for pizza, buy in enough snacks for a midnight feast, and ensure the fridge is stocked with cold drinks.